Skip to content

 Sources profile:This story draws on neutral-leaning sources

-NASA OIG audit IG-26-004, published 10 March 2026, found Starship HLS has slipped at least two years from its contract timeline and will not be ready for the planned June 2027 target; the contract has grown 6% from its original $4.3 billion value; NASA and SpaceX are in active disagreement over the manual crew control requirement, which the OIG characterises as a worsening trend.
+NASA's OIG audit IG-26-004, published 10 March 2026, found SpaceX's Starship lunar lander is at least 2 years behind schedule, missing the planned June 2027 target.
+The contract has grown 6% from its original $4.3 billion.
+NASA and SpaceX dispute whether crews can manually fly the lander.

 If astronauts become stranded on the Moon or in space, NASA has no plan to bring them home.
 The agency evaluated the option and found it too expensive.